swiss-ssi-group/AzureADVerifiableCredentialsAspNetCore/README.md

 When running the issuer application, ngrok is used if you would like to receive feedback from the VC issuing through the callback.
 This requires a public IP.
 The IP needs to be added to the **Azure App Registration** as a redirect URL to authenticate. ngrok is only used for development.

+## CredentialsClaims

+The **CredentialsClaims** classes in both the issuer and the verifier are used to add the specific claims to the definition of the Azure VC credential.

+The classes must match the definitions.
+By changing these classes and the rules fields, different Azure verifiable credentials can be used.

+## GetIssuanceRequestPayloadAsync

+This method defines the specifics of the issue request payload.
+This would need to be changed, if you required no pin verification or other flows.
+See the Azure AD VC docs for more info.

 ## Links

 https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/